 Biodiversity is not about a few endangered species, but rather about the building blocks of life sustaining all earth’s ecosystems.
-Over 600 scientists attending the 2nd major International Biodiversity Conference held in Cape Town recently said in their concluding statement that ‘the fabric out of which the earth system is woven is unravelling at an accelerating rate.’
+According to over 600 scientists attending the 2nd Convention On Biological Diversity, “the fabric out of which the earth system is woven is unravelling at an accelerating rate.'”

 What the environment’s services are worth

 Research has revealed unbelievable dollar values for the ‘ecosystem services’ of biomes like forests and coral reefs – including food, pollution treatment, and climate regulation.
 The research provides insight into the worth of ecosystems in human economic terms, and should help societies make better-informed choices.
 For example, coral reef services worldwide have an annual value estimated of $172 billion.
 However, coral reefs are unlikely to survive if atmospheric CO2 levels continue to exceed 350 ppm.

 Halving the destruction of tropical forests, meanwhile, would allow them to continue absorbing roughly 4.8 gigatonnes of carbon per year, slowing the rise of atmospheric carbon levels and forestalling anticipated climate change damage.
 Halving deforestation has a net present value estimated at $3.7 trillion according to research.
 Studies are showing that investment in protected areas holds exceptionally high returns.
 Investing $45 billion could secure nature-based services worth $4.5 – 5.2 trillion annually.
 For example, planting mangroves along a coastline in Vietnam cost $1.1 million but saved $7.3 million annually in dyke maintenance.